The best eczema creams for babies in this article:

-If your child is the one in five children will have eczema, also known as atopic dermatitis, then you'll need the best baby eczema creams and bath products to keep their little skin protected and smooth.
-Characterised by dry and itchy skin, it can appear in any part of their body or face, and it can't be cured, only treated.
+If your child is the one in five children that are reported to have eczema, also known as atopic dermatitis, then you'll need the best baby eczema creams and bath products to keep their little skin protected and smooth.
+Characterised by dry and itchy skin, eczema can appear on any part of the body or face, and although it can't be cured, it can be successfully treated.

-Finding a great eczema cream can keep your baby's skin hydrated and hopefully stop them from scratching.
+Finding a great eczema cream can keep your baby's skin hydrated and stop them from feeling itchy.
 While prescription products are often a necessity, there are also plenty of over-the-counter lotions you can try.
 Mum Pippa Jones says high-street products work well for her baby: "I’ve found Aveeno and E45 the best creams to use."
 Bethany Mackman also finds shop-bought creams soothing for her eldest son: "We use Bioskin junior daily moisturising spray everyday after his bath and if he has a flare up we use the bioskin junior rescue remedy."
-Below our experts have listed some of the top rated eczema creams on the market, so that you can find the right product when you need it most.
+Below our experts have listed some of the top-rated eczema creams on the market so that you can find the right product for your child.

 As always, be sure to check with your GP if you're unsure before using any of the products mentioned.
 It's really important to keep your baby's doctor informed about any conditions that may appear.

 Preventing and treating baby eczema